mortonl/zebra-label-generator/README.md

         - Ellipses
         - Symbols
 - Graphic field validation
-    - I currently don't understand some of the examples i've seen of graphic fields being used where non-hex characters were used in a hex command, when i can learn more about how this functionality is supposed to work i will add better validation.
+    - I currently don't understand some of the examples I've seen of graphic fields being used where non-hex characters were used in a hex command, when I can learn more about how this functionality is supposed to work I will add better validation.
 - Setting defaults for the label
     - Warning when setting an item the same as a default setting?